TribThapa/MyFinTechHomework/Week1_10052021/Assignment/README.md

 ## Business activities
 *CoverGenius* aims fill the void of a global insurer that sells insurance policies to customers all over the world.
 They achieve this goal by allowing e-commericial platforms to offer insurance policies to their customers through *CoverGenius'* [_XCover_](https://www.covergenius.com/xcover/) and [_XClaim_](https://www.covergenius.com/xclaim/) platforms.
-XCover uses 'RESTful' API to optimise price and products in real-time for customers in 60 coutnries and 50 US states while XClaim uses another API (called XClaim) to make instant payments in any form e.g., store credits, bank transfer, or to digital wallets.
+XCover uses 'RESTful' API to optimise price and products in real-time for customers in 60 countries and 50 US states while XClaim uses another API (called XClaim) to make instant payments in any form e.g., store credits, bank transfer, or to digital wallets.

 The company's intended customers are those that use e-commercial platforms from all over the globe.
 Some of their partners in the e-commerical space include *eBay*, *Shopee*, *IcelandAir*, *OLA*, and *ShipStation*.
 Currently, there is no information about the market size of their set of customers.
 However, with growing use of e-commercial platforms and e-businesses, *CoverGenius* aims to tap into e-markets all over the world.